coder745/josh_website/about.md

         <article>
             <a name='hobbies'></a>
             <h3>Hobbies</h3>
             <p>My hobbies usually end up relating in large part to my job.
 I spend a lot of time maintaining my home network, firewall, fileserver, git server, among other open-source applications.
 I enjoy Linux and freeBSD so I spend time configuring these systems in my free time as well.
 As evident by some of my certifications and training, I also dabble in computer security.
-I find the subject interesting and a good working knowleged of computer security and specifically web application security is very helpful for web developers.
+I find the subject interesting and a good working knowledge of computer security and specifically web application security is very helpful for web developers.
 If I am not working on servers or code, I spend my time playing my harmonicas, reading, or researching health related subjects.</p>
         </article>

         <article>